-Emotionally I was a wreck.
+Emotionally, I was a wreck.
 The talks, given by members of the team describing horrific life events and what Jesus did for them to heal the events, made us all cry.
 We wanted that.
-But at the marriage talk on Saturday morning where I watched a husband and wife kissing between sentences and relating how Jesus put their marriage back together -- I couldn’t stop crying.
-I cried for six hours and during rest period in the afternoon the whole team came to me.
-I was too ashamed to tell them the story so they just held me and prayed.
+But at the marriage talk on Saturday morning, where I watched a husband and wife kissing between sentences and relating how Jesus put their marriage back together, I couldn’t stop crying.
+I cried for six hours, and during rest period in the afternoon the whole team came to me.
+I was too ashamed to tell them the story, so they just held me and prayed.

 Highly offended, he accused me of getting nothing out of the weekend.
 I told him I’d already been born again at church before Cursillo.
-Because I was angry he didn’t believe me.
+Because I was angry, he didn’t believe me.
 He considered the way he found the Lord to be the only way someone could get born again.
 Though I railed at his accusation, none of this talk altered the fact that I firmly focused on his commitment to me.

 What’s more, I wasn’t so sure about his salvation!
 I didn’t see any changes in him.
 His first night love-making did not have a repeat performance.
 He didn’t communicate with me any better than before, or with the children.
 He walked around the house all absorbed in himself.

 Everyone with a true conversion story understood that it would be impossible to be born again a second time.
 It would mean sending Jesus through that horrible death a second or hundredth time.
 There’s a popular teaching that you must be born again every day, but the Bible clearly refutes that.
-What a Christian does daily, if they submit themselves, is to further their Sanctification.
+What a Christian does daily, if they submit themselves, is to further their sanctification.
 We work at becoming the image of our Lord Jesus Christ.

 But back to my story, the strangest thing happened.
-That other entity that now also occupied my body drew me into a deeper and deeper relationship with the Lord and I became happier and happier.
-In fact, emotionally I climbed into a strata I had never known in my entire life.
+That other entity that now also occupied my body drew me into a deeper and deeper relationship with the Lord, and I became happier and happier.
+In fact, emotionally, I climbed into a strata I had never known in my entire life.
 I was thoroughly in love.
 I loved God with an indescribable passion.
 I sang to Him all day long.
-I’d fall asleep with a spiritual song, meaning one I must have made up or this other entity sang it through me, surging through my body from the top of my head to the ends of my toes.
+I’d fall asleep with a spiritual song—meaning one I must have made up, or this other entity sang it through me—surging through my body from the top of my head to the ends of my toes.
 I’d wake up in the morning with this same song on my lips.

 A sense of security settled in my soul.
 No matter what happened, I did not become disturbed.
-I knew God had my life in His hand and He would take care of whatever circumstance arose.
+I knew God had my life in His hand, and He would take care of whatever circumstance arose.
 And He always did.
-So when John came to me after two weeks and said he didn’t think he could commit himself to me, I shrugged it off.
+So when Dan came to me after two weeks and said he didn’t think he could commit himself to me, I shrugged it off.
 I didn’t care anymore.
 Whatever would happen in the future, Jesus and I would do it together as He was my real husband.